-By 2030, nearly 3.5 million Americans will undergo total knee replacement surgery every year, and more than half a million will get total hip replacements.
-The vast majority of these surgeries are performed on people with osteoarthritis (OA) that has not responded to standard OA treatment.
+By 2030, nearly 3.5 million Americans will have total knee replacement surgery every year, and more than half a million will get total hip replacements.
+The vast majority of these surgeries are done on people with osteoarthritis (OA) that has not responded to standard OA treatment.

 Ask yourself these questions:

-- Do the medications I take, and/or physical therapy, still alleviate the pain reasonably well?
+- Do the medications I take, and/or physical therapy, still ease the pain reasonably well?

 - Can I sleep at night without waking up multiple times due to pain?